sayanarijit/sayanarijit.github.io/src/site/blog/self-improvement-framework.md

 **_Habit_**, naturally is the core of this framework, just like all the other frameworks.
 All other properties of my framework depend on this single property.
 But habit is boring.
 It's very predictable, just like planning.
 But unlike planning, it's permanent (ideally).
 It doesn't change (shouldn't).
 Today's schedule can get interrupted, so can tomorrow's.
 But it can't keep getting interrupted forever.
 If it does, it's not habit, it's just planning.
 We need habit as the bare minimum if we want to bring positive changes to life.
 If it still feels boring, I can and should make it more interesting.
 It only requires a bit of thinking, which itself should be a daily habit.
 As per [Jeetu Bhaiya](https://www.thesearchingsouls.com/jitendra-kumar-jeetu-tsssuperhero/), it takes 21 days to form a habit 🙃.

 **_Personal Values_** is another important property of the framework that defines who I am.
 It may or may not have shaped my past, but I want it to shape my future.
 I want to remember my personal values everytime I make a decision, and also everytime I avoid making one.
-That's why it should be a habit to remember my personal values on a daily basis, through habit obviously.
+That's why it should be a habit to remember my personal values on a daily basis.

 **_Religion_** is the above two combined.
 Re-iterating one's core values to themselves everyday, in some cases, multiple times a day, is the fundemental task of a person dedicated to their religion.
 It's difficult to admit for an atheist like myself, but religiously dedicated people have a lot of things figured out for themselves, even though, they were not the ones who did the thinking and figuring out.
 They probably have other higher priorities than wasting time re-thinking the centuries old tried-and-tested way of life already debated by capable people millions of times and written down on that scripture.
 But we atheists need to figure things out for ourselves, and more important than that, make a habit of re-iterating them to ourselves, so we don't stray away from our core values.